 Notable tropes include:

 - Khorne is fundamentally opposed to Slaanesh.
-Where Slaanesh is self-centered and its followers kill and torture to satisfy their own desires, Khornate dogma teaches spreading death and spilling blood freely for its own sake and that one should take no pleasure in anything else.
+Where Slaanesh is self-centered and hedonistic and its followers kill and torture to satisfy their own desires, Khornate dogma teaches spreading death and spilling blood freely for its own sake and that one should take no pleasure in anything else.
 Khorne is also not big on torture, which is meaningless postponing of the kill.

 - Khorne also hates Tzeentch because he considers sorcery and manipulation to be cowards' weapons.